-WHEREAS, the industry has been successful in the past garnering support from the U.S. Department of Agriculture (USDA), the veterinary science community, and pharmaceutical companies to bring about controls and/or eradication of other animal health pests; now
+WHEREAS, the industry has been successful in the past garnering support from the U.S. Department of Agriculture (USDA), the veterinary science community, and pharmaceutical companies to

 THEREFORE, BE IT RESOLVED, that the California Cattlemen's Association direct staff and designated Cattle Health Committee members to work with the National Cattlemen's Beef Association and appropriate University of California and USDA staff to direct research efforts toward effective control and management of the face fly.